Durable Relief For Your Chronic Rhinitis Patients

 At 24-months post-nasal drip and chronic cough symptom scores remained significantly (p<.001) improved from baseline at all follow-up time points.

 “Chronic rhinitis treatment has been a longstanding challenge due to the limitations of medical therapy and the historical lack of minimally invasive, comprehensive procedure options.
-It is significant to add high-level evidence reinforcing the efficacy and durability of RhinAer, which provides a well-studied solution for those enduring the burdens of chronic rhinitis.”
+It is significant to add high-level evidence reinforcing the efficacy and durability of RhinAer Stylus, which provides a well-studied solution for those enduring the burdens of chronic rhinitis.”

 Pablo Stolovitzky, M.D.,